Technical information of springs

 The material in a helical torsion spring is stressed in bending.
 Analytical methods implemented into computer programs are normally used to predict torque-deflection characteristic and stresses.
 These methods are based on the assumption that loads are introduced as torque or couple and that the bending stress is symmetrically distributed in the spring.
 The legs contribute with a large part of the deflection for springs with few coils and/or long legs and this must then be accounted for in the calculations.

-Wire parts can have virtually any type of geometry as long as it is possible to manufacture.
+Wire parts, or wire forms, can have virtually any type of geometry as long as it is possible to manufacture.
 They often have an integrated spring function, but other functions – such as locking other components during assembly – are integrated into the same wire part.
 The spring function can be relatively simple and not seldom connected to the assembly and disassembly of other components.

 The stress mode in the material from its spring function is normally bending.
 Since the geometry and boundary conditions are often complicated, the load-deflection characteristic often requires a FE-analysis to be determined.
 In most cases though, the design of wire parts is a result of discussions between the customer and our technicians, followed by samples in different wire sizes to determine which size gives the right load-deflection-characteristics, alternatively the desired “feeling”.